-  Since shipping APIs have to be programmed to perform different functions, you’ll find a varied set of shipping APIs for ecommerce.
-Different tech teams would likely design these Shipping APIs in unique ways which may have a few benefits but would not be able to work uniformly across multiple platforms.
-This creates numerous problems when it comes to synchronization of data, updates and communications.
+Since shipping APIs must be programmed to perform different functions, you’ll find various shipping APIs for ecommerce.
+Other tech teams are likely to design these Shipping APIs in unique ways, which may have a few benefits but would not be able to work uniformly across multiple platforms.
+This creates numerous problems regarding data synchronization, updates, and communications.

 5.2) 3PLs Have Limited Tech Knowledge

 You know the importance of having well-functioning shipping APIs for your ecommerce business.
 However, not all carriers and other 3rd party logistics service providers (3PLs) do.
-So following through on API shipping may be a tougher process if the 3PLs you’re dependent on are unable to integrate with your requisite programs.
+So following through on API shipping may be a stricter process if the 3PLs you depend on cannot integrate with your requisite programs.

 5.3) Different API Standards Available

 3PLs like carriers and transportation management companies are not often the most tech-savvy organizations as the bulk of their work revolves around operations.
 This usually means that they have varied and often unstructured shipping API documentation.
-Major complications can arise at this point as some 3PLs use different API standards.
-Some use SOAP, a few use Graphql, and the remaining use REST.
+Significant complications can arise at this point as some 3PLs use different API standards.
+Some use SOAP.
+A few use Graphql, and the remaining use REST.
 These differentiations in shipping API standards can impact the flow of data.

 5.4) Difficulties in Upgrading and Maintenance

 Using Shipping APIs for ecommerce is not as simple as integration and installation alone.
-It is an ongoing process that requires regular checks and balances to function properly.
+It is an ongoing process that requires regular checks and balances to function correctly.
 In fact, many shipping APIs require constant maintenance.
-So any shipping API integration you have implemented needs to be monitored on a regular basis, both for maintenance purposes as well to ensure all updates and upgrades are in place.
-This is a difficult task without a dedicated team of tech experts as many of these changes occur in an unscheduled manner.
+So any shipping API integration you have implemented needs to be monitored regularly, both for maintenance purposes and to ensure all updates and upgrades are in place.
+This is a difficult task without a dedicated team of tech experts, as many of these changes occur in an unscheduled manner.

 5.5) Legal and Regulatory Changes

-The nature of regulations relating to shipping and delivery are in a constant state of flux.
-New laws and regulations are pushed out at such a fast pace, it can be difficult for you and your carriers to keep up with them.
-Ecommerce shipping APIs are the first to face the brunt of these changes in the legal system that impact your operations.
+The nature of regulations relating to shipping and delivery is in a constant state of flux.
+New laws and regulations are pushed out so fast that it can be difficult for you and your carriers to keep up with them.
+Ecommerce shipping APIs are the first to face the brunt of legal system changes impacting your operations.

 6) Different Types of Shipping API